 TOPAZ is a quick, simple and minimally invasive medical technique now available for the treatment of tendons and fascia.
 The TOPAZ MicroDebrider utilizes patented Coblation® technology, designed to specifically treat tendons and fascia.
-To date, over 5 million Coblation procedures have been performed1.
+To date, over 5 million Coblation procedures have been performed.
 The TOPAZ technique has been associated with quick return to daily activities allowing for significant improvement in patient outcomes.
 Since obtaining original FDA clearance in 2002 and expanded indications for tendonotomy in 2005, TOPAZ has offered a minimally invasive alternative for thousands of patients for the treatment of tendons and fascia.

 About The Author

 Dr. Ed Davis is a podiatrist in private practice in the San Antonio, Texas area with over 25 year of experience treating heel pain and other foot problems.He is Board Certified in Foot Surgery by the American Board of Podiatric Surgery.
 He can be reached at his San Antonio podiatry office, 210-490-3668, or website: http://www.southtexaspodiatrist.com/

 Most Heel Pain is associated with Plantar Fasciitis